 Fortunately, it is easy to check the licensure status on an engineer to be assured that they have been signed-off by other engineers, that they have passed all of their engineering board exams, and have no violations on record.
 The engineering profession is tightly regulated by law with strict rules and durable code of ethics so that the public can be assured well beyond many non-licensed professions.
 Also keep in mind that nobody can offer engineering services to the public without holding a valid license.

-Community Engineering Services brings a wide variety of experience in major engineering disciplines to your project, when you need it at a price that makes sense.
-Community Engineering Services, PLLC is a collection of independent engineers that collaborate with each other to bring forward the best solution to your important technical problems.
+Community Engineering Services, PLLC brings a wide variety of experience in major engineering disciplines to your project, when you need it at a price that makes sense.
+Community Engineering Services, PLLC is a collection of independent engineers, several hold MBAs, and collaborate with each other to bring forward the best solution to your important technical problems.
 We hope to deliver engineering closer to the public in a new way in order to support the infrastructure of communities.